This page is about the topic of fuel. For the current price of fuel, you need to consult the fuel brand in question.

 With the British government looking to effectively phase out the use of petrol and diesel vehicles, the demand for a traditional petrol station is only going to decline.
 Many have already been relying on retail or food sales to boost business.

-However, the current regulations still force all signposted roadside service areas to sell fuel.
+However, the current regulations (updated in 2022) still force all signposted roadside service areas to sell petrol and diesel fuel.
 Electric-only forecourts are not recognised at all.
 It's not clear when, or if, this will be changed.

 See also: Motorway Signs